Welcome Home

 Location: Stone Room, Weimer K. Hicks Center

 Enjoy the company of your classmates as you celebrate your 45th reunion.
-Cash bar.
+Each guest will receive 3 complimentary beer/wine tokens.

 Location: Olmsted Room, Mandelle Hall